 Therefore, in this article, we wanted to dive in a little deeper regarding the training outcomes and benefits of the Z Press to further challenge and motivate coaches and athletes to become more comfortable with this pressing exercise.

 The Z Press is a pressing variation that works the upper back, traps, shoulders, and core to facilitate better overhead mechanics, upper boy hypertrophy, and control.
 The lift starts with the athlete being seated on the floor with the legs straight, either in front of the body, of split open into a “V” for extra stability.
 By doing so, the lifter must learn to stay upright, braced, and fully open the shoulder joint/chest or else the bar with not get into the proper position.

 How to Do a Z Press

-In the below video demonstration the asymmetrically loaded Z Press (kettlebell) is demonstrated.
+In the below video, the barbell, dumbbell, and kettlebell Z Press are demonstrated.
 Note how the legs remain rigid and straight with the toes upright.
 This will help to increase quadriceps and hip flexor activity, necessary for pressing overhead (or any movement for that matter).

 4 Benefits of the Z Press